d12frosted/elpa-mirror/gnu/denote-readme.txt

   software handle the tracking of changes.

-19.9 Speed up backlinks’ buffer creation?
+21.9 Speed up backlinks’ buffer creation?
 ─────────────────────────────────────────

-  Denotes leverages the built-in `xref' library to search for the identifier of the current file and return any links to it.
+  Denote leverages the built-in `xref' library to search for the identifier of the current file and return any links to it.
 For users of Emacs version 28 or higher, there exists a user option to specify the program that performs this search: `xref-search-program'.
 The